Frequently Asked Questions

 Answers:

 2. Provided your child is age-eligible, they can attend more than one session.
-Since the sessions are conducted over weekends, we do anticipate there will be some participants who attend back-to-back sessions.
-Space is limited in each session so please be sure to register early.
 Return to top

 3. All participants must be rising 9th, 10th, 11th, or 12th graders.
 Post-graduates are also welcome.
 All participants must have completed the 8th grade.